Dave Chappelle arrives in less than two hours, and now, go figure, it’s about to rain.

 “There are certainly stigmas with nightlife and nightclubs, and with the whole industry of my day job.”
 Not that everything he does is “God’s work,” he admits, but “I believe in what I’m doing.”

-Ultimately, Carnegie stood by the deal Basnayake had orchestrated.
+Ultimately, Carnegie stood by the deal Basnayake helped orchestrate.
 The group’s president, Eric Isaacs, told Science magazine that the board of trustees “thought long and hard” about Qatar’s human-rights record, but “this was a decision to convert as much of our capital into science as possible.”
 The building’s final sale price was $65 million, nearly three times its assessed value.
-“No one could have done what he did,” Moran says.
-“He masterminded it, he steered it, and he delivered it.”

 When Basnayake bought Heist in 2017, he inherited the bank-robber theme and all its gimmickry—the (yes, real) bullet holes along the brass bar, the golden urinals, the vaults for Champagne.
 But he did change some of the more important features of the place.
 A lot of clubs tended to segregate their audience with hip-hop one night, Latin night another; Basnayake ditched promoters and made the music open-format every night.
 He also nixed cover charges and dress codes.
 “Nightclubs pride themselves on exclusivity,” he says, “which is them basically being dicks at the door.”